ember-learn/algolia-index-update-scripts/README.md

 Use any valid AWS tokens to setup the `AWS_ACCESS_KEY` & `AWS_SECRET_KEY` to download the json api docs.

-Once generated, use the following command to re-index algolia:
-`yarn start -p api`

-### Indexing Guides

-Guides json files are currently not stored somewhere, because they are built on demand using [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) in [guides-app](https://github.com/ember-learn/guides-app).
-To Generate the JSON files locally, clone [guides-app](https://github.com/ember-learn/guides-app), and run `ember build`.

-Once generated, use the following command to re-index algolia:
+Use the following command to re-index algolia:
-`yarn start -p guides`
+`yarn start`

 ## .env variables

-1. `GUIDES_DOCS_PATH` - The path to the root of the built documentation from [guides-app](https://github.com/ember-learn/guides-app)
-2. `ALGOLIA_APP_ID` - The Algolia application ID, found in "API Keys" section of the Algolia dashboard
+1. `ALGOLIA_APP_ID` - The Algolia application ID, found in "API Keys" section of the Algolia dashboard
-3. `ALGOLIA_ADMIN_KEY` - The Algolia admin key, found in "API Keys" section of the Algolia dashboard
+2. `ALGOLIA_ADMIN_KEY` - The Algolia admin key, found in "API Keys" section of the Algolia dashboard
-4. `AWS_ACCESS_KEY` & `AWS_SECRET_KEY` - Any valid AWS token that can be used to read our public json docs
+3. `AWS_ACCESS_KEY` & `AWS_SECRET_KEY` - Any valid AWS token that can be used to read our public json docs